beastly-eve/zorkish-sugarcube/README.md

 <</if>>\
 ```

 ~~This action will overwrite any actions already associated with `$pie` in the current passage, so it's best to use the same variable.~~ **For some reason it's not overwriting any more for me.
-So for now, you may also have to put an IF statement around where you define the object in the room as well**
+So for now, you may also have to put an IF statement around where you define the subject in the room as well**

 If, alternatively, you DON'T want a subject in your inventory to be actionable, set `pie` to a subject with possibleActions empty.